YoloGamer123415/school-site/README.md

 # school-site
-This is an site for a school project
+This is a site for a school project